 Applicants are requested to keep these dates in mind:

-On completion of fundraising targets / after step 2 and 3 above
+Grant Disbursements: On completion of local fundraising targets

 All applicants should note that a KCDF team may visit those shortlisted for a grant award.
 These initial visits are part of the assessments, proposal evaluation and final approval, thus, do not in any way amount to or confirm approval.

 Similarly, KCDF reserves the right to ask for additional information at any stage of the selection process.

 |Guide to Applicants P4C R12 2019|